Linuxfabrik/lfops/roles/mariadb_server/README.md

 Variables for `z00-linuxfabrik.cnf` directives and their default values, defined and supported by this role for DARE.

+MariaDB ships every one of these switches off.
+The role turns them all on, because encryption at rest is only meaningful as all-or-nothing: encrypting the tables while the redo log, the binary log and the temporary files stay in plaintext leaves the same rows readable on disk.
+None of it reaches the configuration file unless `mariadb_server__dare_keys` is set, so a host without DARE keys is unaffected.
+Note that the key file becomes as critical as the data itself, and that `mariabackup` needs it as well.

 `mariadb_server__cnf_encrypt_binlog__group_var` / `mariadb_server__cnf_encrypt_binlog__host_var`

 * [mariadb.com](https://mariadb.com/kb/en/replication-and-binary-log-server-system-variables/#encrypt_binlog)
 * Type: String.
 * Default: `'ON'`
+* Deviates from the upstream default `'OFF'`, see the note at the top of this section.

 `mariadb_server__cnf_encrypt_tmp_files__group_var` / `mariadb_server__cnf_encrypt_tmp_files__host_var`

 * [mariadb.com](https://mariadb.com/kb/en/server-system-variables/#encrypt_tmp_files)
 * Type: String.
 * Default: `'ON'`
+* Deviates from the upstream default `'OFF'`, see the note at the top of this section.

 `mariadb_server__cnf_file_key_management_encryption_algorithm__group_var` / `mariadb_server__cnf_file_key_management_encryption_algorithm__host_var`